CCUniverse Price Tops $0.0000 on Exchanges (UVU)

-CCUniverse (CURRENCY:UVU) traded up 9.7% against the U.S. dollar during the twenty-four hour period ending at 9:00 AM E.T. on January 25th.
-CCUniverse has a total market cap of $10,970.88 and $5.00 worth of CCUniverse was traded on exchanges in the last 24 hours.
-One CCUniverse coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-During the last week, CCUniverse has traded down 12.2% against the U.S. dollar.
+CCUniverse (CURRENCY:UVU) traded 2.7% higher against the US dollar during the 1 day period ending at 15:00 PM ET on January 28th.
+CCUniverse has a total market capitalization of $11,163.63 and $31.00 worth of CCUniverse was traded on exchanges in the last day.
+One CCUniverse coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Over the last week, CCUniverse has traded down 26.1% against the US dollar.

 - CoinUs (CNUS) traded flat against the dollar and now trades at $0.0029 or 0.00000005 BTC.